travetto/travetto/module/cli/README.md

   -p, --phase [run phase]  The run phase to execute (default: "bootstrap")
 ```

 Will execute `<script>` via the bootstrapping of the framework.
 This will give you access to all of the framework features with nearly zero overhead.
 Additionally you can specify a method to invoke on the results of the `<script>` import.
-You can also specify a phase to execute with `bootstrap` being the default and most common usecase.
+You can also specify a phase to execute with `bootstrap` being the default and most common use-case.

 ## Compiler